flightaware/tohil/Doc/tutorial/tohil_python.rst

 If the contents of the variable preclude it being used as an int, a Python TypeError exception is thrown.

-An optional position argument specifies an increment amount.
+An optional position argument specifies the amount to increment by.
 The default increment is 1.
 Negative increments are permitted.
 The increment amount can also be specified as a keyword argument, using "incr".